Guest Post By NJS Kaye

 Now let’s get a move on!
 That morning fog is burning off already and there’s a sourdough bowl full of seafood chowder with your name on it!

-Top 5 Things to Do in SF With a Baby (Realistically)
+Top 5 Things to Do in San Francisco With a Baby

 For an equally fascinating and more intimate experience, check out the Musée Méchanique at Pier 45 on Fisherman’s Wharf (and take a stroll around there too).
 One of the largest private collections of mechanically operated music players, automatons and arcades, it will remind you that there was entertainment before Netflix.
 If you are one of those people that are creeped out by dolls, however, you may want to skip it.

-it can be very crowded, places to rest are limited, and it’s recommended that you buy your timed entry ticket in advance.
-After having a baby, you know that timing anything in advance is a
+- For the Art Lover: Oh, there are so many options, and they are spread all over the city!
+For contemporary art, the San Francisco Museum of Modern Art (SFMOMA) is amazing.
+However, it can be very crowded, places to rest are limited, and it’s recommended that you buy your timed entry ticket in advance.
+After having a baby, you know that timing anything in advance is a laughable concept.

 Almost as busy but cheaper and more peaceful are the Asian Art Museum (located across from City Hall) and The Legion of Honor (nestled in a park in the city’s northwest corner).
 Both have staggering collections of fine art and decorative objects housed in equally impressive buildings.
 And ample benches to sit on.
 If you like your art in word form, I have three words for you: Green Apple Books.
 Consider yourself warned.